The Spring Bintulu: Retail outlets

-Aside from its main anchor tenants, tHe Spring Bintulu contains a wide variety of well-known international brands.
-These include footwear giants including Bata Shoes, Hush Puppies and Skechers, fashion names such as Giordano, Levi's, Pierre Cardin and Uniqlo, sportswear brands like Adidas, New Balance, Nike, Puma and Under Armour, cosmetics brands like The Face Shop and The Body Shop, chain stores such as Sasa, Guardian and Watsons, electronics companies like Switch (Apple store), Huawei, Xiaomi, OPPO, VIVO and PC Image (IT store), telecommunications firms such as Digi and Maxis, and the book store Popular, and also home improvement retailer MR.DIY, MR.TOY and MR.DOLLAR, and the first GSC Cinema in Bintulu opened on 24 December 2022.
+Aside from its main anchor tenants, tHe Spring Bintulu contains a variety of international brands.
+These include footwear giants including Bata Shoes, Hush Puppies and Skechers, fashion brands such as Giordano, Levi's, Pierre Cardin and Uniqlo, sportswear brands like Adidas, New Balance, Nike, Puma and Under Armour, cosmetics brands like The Face Shop and The Body Shop, chain stores such as Sasa, Guardian and Watsons, electronics companies like Switch (Apple store), Huawei, Xiaomi, OPPO, VIVO and PC Image (IT store), telecommunications firms such as Digi and Maxis, and the book store Popular, and also home improvement retailer MR.DIY, MR.TOY and MR.DOLLAR, and the first GSC Cinema in Bintulu opened on 24 December 2022.

 In addition, several cafes and food stalls can be found inside the Spring Bintulu, including KFC, Seoul Chicken, Starbucks, Sushi King, Tealive and Sharetea.
 Some of its restaurants are notably arranged along an outdoor alfresco space.